Can You Go Swimming On Your Period?

 Can you still go swimming on your period?

 The short answer is yes, you can go swimming even if you’re on your period.
 Whether you’re spending a day at a swimming pool or planning on taking a dip in the ocean, it’s completely safe to hit the water on your more delicate days.
-The only thing you’ll have to remember is to wear the right menstrual products, which in this case is a tampon or menstrual cup.
+The only thing you’ll have to remember is to wear the right menstrual products, which include a tampon, menstrual cup, or period-proof swimwear.

 You’re unlikely to get a vaginal infection from swimming.
 The most common illnesses and complaints from swimming in contaminated water are skin infections and stomach bugs (from people swallowing said water).